MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ![Holographic dotted line](media/tether-example.PNG "Holographic dotted-line")

-### Tether tips and tricks
+### Dotted line tips and tricks

-- Follow the tether to find the physical area where you need to do the work.
-Follow the tether back to the Step card to read the instructions.
+- Follow the dotted line to find the physical area where you need to do the work.
+Follow the dotted line back to the Step card to read the instructions.

-- If the tether points behind you, step to the side, and then continue to follow the tether.
+- If the dotted line points behind you, step to the side, and then continue to follow the dotted line.
-Note that the tether might go through real-world objects at times.
+Note that the dotted line might go through real-world objects at times.

 ## Tag along and pinning